aiops/docs/docs/get_started/first_steps.md

 You can either use the logsight.ai web service at [https://logsight.ai](https://logsight.ai) or your [local installation](/get_started/installation.md) of logsight.ai.

 First, an account is needed.
-Click on **Sign-up** to creat one.
+Click on **Sign-up** to create one.
 Provide an email address and a password in the sign-up form.

 <img style="display: block; margin-left: auto; margin-right: auto;" width="500" src="/get_started/imgs/sign_up.png"/>